 Diaper Cream is a product that is meant to be applied externally, meaning everything you can see on the surface.

 After cleaning your baby girl’s bottom and vulva (with a front to back wiping motion, to prevent infection), squeeze a dime-sized amount of cream onto your finger, if using a tube, or scoop a dime-sized glob from a jar of salve (you can use your finger or a special plastic wand for this).

 With gentle, firm strokes, spread the cream over any bright red areas you find.

-You can apply the cream on the outer part of your baby girl’s labia, closest to her thighs, and in the crevice or folds of her thighs, but avoid the area between the labia where it’s more sensitive to avoid getting it inside her vaginal canal.
+You can apply the cream on the outer part of your baby girl’s vulva, closest to her thighs, and in the crevice or folds of her thighs, but avoid the area between the labia where it’s more sensitive to avoid getting it inside her vaginal canal.